Rodmell: Notable buildings and areas

 Like many of the county's southern parishes, Rodmell, is a long thin parish.
 From southeast to the northwest, it runs from Saltdean over the South Downs to the Lewes Brooks and as far as the River Ouse.
 To the north is the Iford parish and to the south is Southease.

 There are many reasons why the Downland area is special as well.
 The South Downs Way crosses the scarp top.
 West from the track, on the Down between Highdole Hill and Fore Hill, there are many surviving marks from a busy Iron Age and Roman village.
 It used to be called ‘Isenden’, a Tolkienesque name, which sounds like it meant ‘Ouse dean’.
 Unusually, the long and convoluted dry valley behind the scarp does not drain southwards to the sea, but easterly, then northerly to the Brooks and the Ouse.
 There are also many surviving Down pasture sites that deserve to be known better.
 Michael Light, a worker at South Farm, has written a book/pamphlet with a number of editions recording the birds he has seen in the parish.
 In 2005 he recorded turtle dove, barn owl and little owl breeding in the area.
 He also recorded dotterel and yellow wagtail on passage on the flooded arable fields.

 St Peter's Church

 St Peter's Church is the parish church and dates from the 12th century.
 It is a Grade I listed building and unlike many churches it has retained its original features.
 Consequently it is among the earliest surviving examples of Norman architecture in the country.

 Lewes Brooks

 There is a Site of Special Scientific Interest (SSSI) within the parish.
 Lewes Brooks is of biological importance and is part of the flood plain of the River Ouse.
 It provides a habitat for many other invertebrates such as water beetles and snails.

 Monk's House

 Monk's House is 16th-century weatherboarded cottage that is owned by the National Trust.
-It lies on the villages eastern boundary with the Lewes Brooks.
-It was inhabited by members of the Bloomsbury group, Leonard and the novelist Virginia Woolf, from 1919 until Leonard's death in 1969.
+It lies on the village's eastern boundary with the Lewes Brooks.
+It was inhabited by members of the Bloomsbury Group, Leonard and the novelist Virginia Woolf, from 1919 until Leonard's death in 1969.